CivicActions/guidebook/practice-areas/project-management/starting-new-project.md

+---
-# Guidelines for Starting a New Project
+title: Guidelines for Starting a New Project
+---

 ## Pre-kickoff Checklist